EZchip/gcc/gcc/config/arc/arc.md

    (set_attr "length" "6")
    (set_attr "iscompact" "true")])

-;; combine fumbles combination of two movb_i patterns, and then the ;; combination is rejected by combinable_i3pat.
+;; combine fumbles combination of two movb patterns, and then the ;; combination is rejected by combinable_i3pat.
 ;; Thus, we can only use a peephole2 to combine two such insns.